There are two main ways to tell when ribs are done. They are, in order of most importance:

 The term "probe tender" refers to using a temperature probe to poke between the bones in order to feel how the probe penetrates the meat.

-If the probe feels like it's sliding through hot butter, the meat is considered tender.
+If the probe feels like it's sliding through soft butter, the meat is considered tender.
 If there is any sort of resistance, the ribs need more time on the smoker.

 Keep in mind, this method assumes you're using an instant read thermometer, hence probe.
 You can easily use a tooth-pick or similar tool to poke into the meat and test tenderness.

-Note: The instant read thermometer/probe I use is the ThermoWorks Thermapen MK4.
+Note: The instant read thermometer/probe I use is the ThermoWorks Thermapen ONE.

 The internal temperature of meat can give you a general idea of doneness.
 Meaning, we know that the meat has been cooked to both a food safe temperature and is tender.